railwayapp/docs/src/pages/deploy/deployments.md

 - Building
 - Deploying
 - Success
-- Failure
+- Failed
 - Crashed
 - Removed
 - Removing

 Every Deployment in Railway begins as `Initializing` - once it has been accepted into our build queue, the status will change to `Building`.

 While a Deployment is building, Railway will attempt to create a deployable Docker image containing your code and configuration (see [Builds](builds) for more details).

 Once the build succeeds, Railway will attempt to deploy your image and the Deployment's status becomes `Deploying`.
 If a [healthcheck](../diagnose/healthchecks) is configured, Railway will wait for it to succeed before proceeding to the next step.

-If an error occurs during the build or deploy process, the Deployment will stop and the status will become `Failure`.
+If an error occurs during the build or deploy process, the Deployment will stop and the status will become `Failed`.

 Once the Deployment is live and running, the status will change to `Success`.
 A Deployment will remain in this state unless it [crashes](deployments#restart-a-crashed-deployment), at which point it will become `Crashed`.

 When a new Deployment is triggered, older deploys in a `Crashed` and `Success` state are eventually removed - first having their status updated to `Removing` before they are finally `Removed`.
 Deployments may also be removed manually.